 Ceruloplasmin may be increased in a variety of circumstances where the test is not used as a clinical tool.
 However, these conditions can affect interpretation of the test and the ability to recognize Wilson disease or copper deficiency.
 These may include the following:

 - Ceruloplasmin is an acute phase reactant.
-It is frequently elevated when someone has inflammation, severe infection, tissue damage, and may be increased with some cancers.
+It is frequently elevated with inflammation, severe infection, tissue damage, and may be increased with some cancers.

 - It may be increased during pregnancy and with the use of estrogen, oral contraceptives, and medications such as carbamazepine, phenobarbital, and valproic acid.